DigitalPath-Inc/alertwest-interview-q1/README.md

 - Update the client code to schedule queries using the appropriate algorithms
 - Document the system you've designed and how your approach achieves the targetted utilization

+## Frequently Asked Questions

+### What is lib, and what can be used / modified in it?

+Lib is the implementation of our "database".
+It randomly selects "queries", then executes them depending on the parameters defined in [db](./lib/db.go).

+All exported functions can be used in your solution.
+While you should not need to modify any part of lib to solve this problem, you can change the parameters in `db` to make the problem easier / harder.
+Your final solution should support basically any parameters.

+### Can additional services be added?

+Yes, you may add services on an as needed basis, as long as the services are open source and the entire application can be ran locally and started with a single command.